 It's important to provide a special substrate, like coco fibre, for instance, to make sure that the larvae can spin cocoons.
 Queens are 14-16mm long and workers 12-14mm.
 They are a famous species due to their aggressiveness and especially the fact that they can jump up to 10 centimetres due to evolved leg muscles!
 They grow slowly and it is hard to start from just a queen so getting one with 10 or more workers has a higher chance of survival.

 I brought a Venator colony on one of our yearly ant trips to China and Vietnam in 2017.
 Starting with a queen and about 50 workers I managed to multiply the colony to around 500 workers for just two years.
-Bear in mind that keeping them at 28°C average temperature, egg to adult takes around 70 days.
+Bear in mind that keeping them at 28°C average temperature, egg to adult takes 70 days on average.
 Eggs may take up to 25 days to hatch, larvae take about 20 days to pupate, and pupae take about 25 days to emerge into adult ants.
 The queen laid two eggs daily maximum, most of the days just one.
 I saw them jumping now and then while hunting and chasing flies and crickets, but never more than 2 inches despite the ultra-large ant farm they were provided with.
 Their eyesight was so good that every time I went into the ant room to see how they were going or feed them, they spotted me when I was three meters away.
 It was the same situation with the Bull Ants, both have an exceptional vision.
 It's been a nightmare to keep Venators.
 They were so picky about food and left tons of uneaten food which had to be removed daily.
 At the end of 2019, the queen ant suddenly passed away and this was the beginning of the end of this story.

 Pheidologeton diversus aka Carebara Diversa.